guywiz/PyTulip/Algorithms/Participation Coefficient/README.md

 The library relies on [`tulip-python`](https://pypi.org/project/tulip-python/), a python binding of the [C++ Graph Visualization framework Tulip](https://tulip.labri.fr/).
 Tulip also comes as a GUI.

 Several libraries need to be installed prior to using the plugin, that can for instance be installed running `poetry install --no-root`.
+The specific dependencies are listed as part of the `pyproject.toml` file.
 A simple test script can optionally be run.

 The plugin itself is typically used as:
 ```